srikar09/backtesting/README.md

 Conversely, the gold position is liquidated and all the proceeds invested into stocks once the CAPE ratio decreases beyond a certain threshold, thereby indicating that the stocks are valued fairly

-The goal of this back test is to prove or disporve the effectiveness of using a secondary asset that is negatively correlated with stocks to counterweigh exposure to stocks during times of high stocks could be overvalued with respect to their fundementals
+The goal of this back test is to prove or disporve the effectiveness of using a secondary asset that is negatively correlated with stocks to counterweigh exposure to stocks during times when stocks could be highly overvalued with respect to their fundementals